b-studios/doc.js/TRY.md

     gem install docjs

 After installing the gem, you can start by typing `docjs` in your console.
-This will bring up an overview of all available commands.
-To retreive some more information about one specific command simply type `docjs help COMMAND_NAME`.
+This will bring up a small introduction and an overview of all available commands.
+To retreive some more information about one specific command simply type

+    docjs help COMMAND_NAME

 Basic Usage
 ===========

 Configuration
 -------------
 Before you can use Doc.js you may create your own **Configuration-File**.
-This can easily be done, using the built-in
+This can easily be done, using the built-in configuration-generator:
-configuration-generator:

     docjs configure